AngryBeaver/beavers-crafting/README.md

 While you can track your crafting this features enables a new purpose of this module.

 This module allows now also for tracking any downtime activity, running skillchallenges or quests.
+Everything is modelled by Recipes so a SkillChallenge or Quest is also only a Recipe

 ![img.png](pictures/skillchallenge.png)